PierfrancescoSoffritti/sliding-panel/README.md

 [![core](https://api.bintray.com/packages/pierfrancescosoffritti/maven/sliding-panel%3Acore/images/download.svg) ](https://bintray.com/pierfrancescosoffritti/maven/sliding-panel%3Acore/_latestVersion)
 [![share on twitter](https://img.shields.io/twitter/url/http/shields.io.svg?style=social)](https://twitter.com/intent/tweet?text=Custom%20View%20implementing%20a%20sliding%20panel%20that%20is%20part%20of%20the%20view%20hierarchy,%20not%20above%20it:&url=https://github.com/PierfrancescoSoffritti/sliding-panel&via=PierfrancescoSo&hashtags=opensource,slidingpanel,bottomsheet,androiddev)

-A custom View implementing a sliding panel ([bottom sheet pattern](https://material.io/design/components/sheets-bottom.html)) that is part of the view hierarchy, not above it.
+A custom ViewGroup implementing a sliding panel ([bottom sheet pattern](https://material.io/design/components/sheets-bottom.html)) that is part of the view hierarchy, not above it.

-## Overview
+### Difference from other libraries
 All other implementations of the bottom _sheet patter_ and _sliding panel pattern_ implement a panel that sits above all the other Views of the app.
 When the panel is collapsed (but visible) the only way to set its position is by using a peek factor (its distance from the bottom of the screen).

-With sliding-panel instead, the bottom sheet is placed exactly where it is supposed to be in the view hierarchy, just like it would be in a vertical `LinearLayout`.
+With this library the sliding panel (or bottom sheet) is placed exactly where it is supposed to be in the view hierarchy, just like it would be in a vertical or horizontal `LinearLayout`.
 It doesn't sit above other Views.

+### Overview
+`SlidingPanel` is a ViewGroup exending `FrameLayout`.

+It has exacly two children: a **non sliding view** and a **sliding view**.

+* The **non sliding view** is just a static view, positioned as if `SlidingPanel` were a `LinearLayout`.
+* The **sliding view** can be dragged by the user.
+It slides over the non sliding view, both vertically and horizontally.

+The sliding view can be **collapsed** or **expanded**:

+* When **collapsed**, the sliding view is exactly where it would be if `SlidingPanel` were a LinearLayout.
+* When **expanded**, the sliding view is positioned to exactly cover the non sliding view.
+(Therefore the maximum amount of movement allowed to the sliding view is equal to the height (or width) of the non sliding view)

 ## Sample app
 You can download the apk for the sample app of this library [at this link](./sample-app/apk), or [on the PlayStore](https://play.google.com/store/apps/details?id=com.psoffritti.slidingpanel.sampleapp).